yun-ss97/ARIMA-stock-price/README.md

 ### How to select best ARIMA model

 Getting to know about data must be preceded before choosing ARIMA model.

 After that, Data should be transformed as an appropriate input in ARIMA.

 With transformed data, now we can find the best ARIMA model.

+This is brief process to build ARIMA, check more details in ARIMA.ipynb file.

 <br/>